TheBaradhur/ZipPayUserService/README.md

-# ZipPayUserService# ZipPayUserService
+# ZipPayUserService
 ----
 ## Description

-This micro service is in charge OF the creation and management of ZipPay users and their credit accounts.
+This micro service is in charge of the creation and management of ZipPay users and their credit accounts.

 ----
 ## Getting Started